flutter/website/src/docs/index.md

   see [Web support for Flutter][].
 Also, the [building a web app with Flutter][] page is updated.
-* A new [write your first Flutter app on the web][] codelab is added to the [Get started][] docs.
+* A new [write your first Flutter app on the web][] codelab is added to the [Get started][] docs, and includes instructions on setting breakpoints in DevTools!
 * A new [implicit animations][] codelab is available featuring DartPad.
-(You don't need to download any software!)
+  (To run it, you don't need to download any software!)
 * Alpha support for MacOS (desktop) is now available in release 1.13 on the master and dev channels.
   For more information, see [Desktop support for Flutter][].
 * The iOS section of the [app size][] page is updated to reflect the inclusion of bitcode.
-* An alpha release of Flutter Layout Explorer, a new feature (part of the Flutter inspector) that allows you to view a visual representation of your layout is available.
+* An alpha release of Flutter Layout Explorer, a new feature (and part of the Flutter inspector) that allows you to explore a visual representation of your layout is available.
   For more information, see the [Flutter Layout Explorer][] docs.

+Other newness:

+* A brand new version of [Flutter Gallery][].
+There's a link to the runnable sample in the side nav under **Samples & Tutorials**.
+* A new

 Happy Fluttering!